Neville D'Souza: Club career

 D'Souza began his club football career in Goan SC, before moving to Tata SC.
 In 1958, the club clinched Nadkarni Cup title.
 In the same year, he joined Hardwood League side Caltex SC.
 With the Bombay-based club, he played alongside noted Goan footballer Catao Fernandes.
 The club had honor of becoming the first local team in 1958 to win Rovers Cup, one of the oldest football tournament in the world, in which he was part of the team led by Anthony.
 In that final, they defeated renowned Mohammedan Sporting 3–2.

 Beside Caltex, D'Souza also appeared with both Tata and Goan Sports Club.

 International career

 D'Souza played club football for Bombay.
 In the 1953 Asian Quadrangular Football Tournament in Rangoon, he scored the winner for India against arch-rival Pakistan.
 They also won the tournament in 1954 and 1955.

 He represented his nation at the 1956 Summer Olympics in Melbourne, and reached the semi-finals, before going down 1–4 to Yugoslavia, which is still considered India's greatest ever achievement in football.
 Under the coaching of Syed Abdul Rahim, D'Souza played alongside J. Krishnaswamy, Samar Banerjee, P. K. Banerjee, and achieved fame worldwide.
 He became the first Asian player to score a hat-trick in an Olympic Games.
 D'Souza finished the tournament as joint top-scorer, with 4 goals in 3 games, including a hat-trick in a 4–2 win against Australia.
-Between 1956 and 1962, D'Souza scored eleven goals for India.
+Between 1956 and 1962, D'Souza scored ten goals for India.
+(Note: According to RSSSF Neville played in 1954 Asian Games.
+But other sources suggests that he was not part of the squad.
+Hence the goal and matches at the 1954 Games are not included here.)